-Other challenges related to Goal 1 include:
+Challenges related to Goal 1 include:

 Action 11, Supplemental Personnel: We were not able to find a qualified candidate to fill the position of the Academic Coach.
 The district posted the position several times without success.
+In 2023-24 the district will revise the job description and will consider braiding LCAP and other funding to make this position more competitive and appealing to qualified candidates.